urfave/negroni/README.md

 }
 ~~~

-Middleware should call the next `http.HandlerFunc` in the chain to yield to the next middleware handler.
+If a middlware hasn't already written to the ResponseWriter, it should call the next `http.HandlerFunc` in the chain to yield to the next middleware handler.
 This can be used for great good:

 ~~~ go
 func MyMiddleware(rw http.ResponseWriter, r *http.Request, next http.HandlerFunc) {